 Processed pig meat, including ham, bacon, and salami, has been classed as a group 1 carcinogen by the World Health Organization.
 This is the same classification as tobacco smoking and asbestos.

-Adopting a vegan diet can also help with weight management and lowering cholesterol.
+Adopting a plant-based diet can also help with weight management and lowering cholesterol.
 Further, many people claim it helps them manage chronic illness, as well as improve energy levels.

 Dr Shireen Kassam, a consultant hematologist and honorary senior lecturer at London’s King’s College Hospital, maintains that the National Health Service (NHS) could save over £30 billion a year if the country went vegan.